jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.12.8 FlightlineOverlap

-Reads a LiDAR (LAS) point file and outputs a raster containing the number of overlapping flight lines in each grid cell..
+Reads a LiDAR (LAS) point file and outputs a raster containing the number of overlapping flight lines in each grid cell.

 *Parameters*: